 Instructions for Grades 9–12 Voice Placement Auditions

-Please sing a piece of your choosing, no more than 3 minutes in length.
+Please sing a piece of your choosing, accompanied or a cappella, no more than 3 minutes in length.
 If you do not have a piece prepared, we will also accept a scale of your choice.
 Note that Choir placements are not necessary for incoming 7th and 8th graders.

 Instructions for Grades 7–12 Instrument Placement Auditions, non-Jazz